bibhuty/chekmate/LLD.md

 - [ ] Are interface/implementation names clearly distinguished (`PaymentService` vs `PaymentServiceImpl`)?

 ## Classes & Methods
-- [ ] Do classes use nouns or noun phrases?
+- [ ] Do classes/types use nouns or noun phrases?
-- [ ] Do methods use verbs or verb phrases?
+- [ ] Do functions/methods use verbs or verb phrases?
 - [ ] Are overloaded constructors replaced with descriptive static factory methods?
 - [ ] Do methods use clear, unambiguous verbs (`kill`, `abort` instead of slang)?